arcus/education_fellows/reproducibility.md

 ![XKCD Cartoon](img/git_commit_2x.png)

 (Image used under a Creative Commons Attribution-NonCommercial 2.5 License.
-Original post at https://xkcd.com/1296.)
+Original post at <a href = "https://xkcd.com/1296" target = "blank">https://xkcd.com/1296</a>.)

 </div>

 Git and GitHub are distinct organizations with different products.
 Git is a free, open-source version control system, and GitHub is a company that provides services to make it easier to use git for software development and related uses.
 GitHub has free tier use as well as paid services.
-At CHOP, we have an [enterprise version of GitHub](https://github.research.chop.edu) that is accessible only on the CHOP network.
-Additionally, some CHOP users use [GitHub.com](https://github.com), which is a public website run by GitHub.
-Finally, many git users find that the [GitHub Desktop](https://desktop.github.com/) software is useful for working with git.
+At CHOP, we have an <a href = "https://github.research.chop.edu" target = "blank">enterprise version of GitHub</a> that is accessible only on the CHOP network.
+Additionally, some CHOP users use <a href = "https://github.com)" target = "blank">GitHub.com</a>, which is a public website run by GitHub.
+Finally, many git users find that the <a href = "https://desktop.github.com/" target = "blank">GitHub Desktop</a> software is useful for working with git.

 ### Dependency Management